Champions League quarter-final first leg

 Sir Alex Ferguson has backed Manchester United to progress in the Champions League - if they gain an advantage in the quarter-final first leg at Chelsea.

-United's manager will send his side out to score goals at Stamford Bridge in order to put them in a strong position for the return leg in Manchester.
+United's manager will send his side out to score goals at Stamford Bridge in order to put them in a strong position for the return leg in Manchester."If we go back to Old Trafford with some advantage, we will be very difficult to beat," said Ferguson.

 "The name of the game is to go back with a goal or maybe two."